 Uses of an Enterprise Architecture

-An Enterprise Architecture can be used in a number of contexts but all of these can be summarized in to three categories:
+An Enterprise Architecture can be used in a number of contexts but all of these can be summarized in three categories:

 - Prescriptive - Articulates the designs to transform an enterprise.

 - Restrictive - Acts to govern, guide or constrain the implementations.

 - Descriptive - Describes the enterprise so as to facilitate decision making.